 A creative school choice.

-The choice of education is an important and complicated one during the easiest of times.
+The choice of education is an important and complicated one.
 Many factors contribute to how God leads you to the right decision for your child.
-The quality of your local public school, your financial condition, your child’s special gifts that need to be nurtured, the educational needs of a child, proximity to options, and the level of commitment you are able to make at differing stages of your life are all considerations that go into building a list of pros and cons.
-Enter COVID-19 and you’ll need to add in factors like the rate of infection in your county, your governor’s directives, and your child’s personal immune system.
-Each and every mom is facing challenging decisions right now.
+The quality of your local public school, your financial condition, your child’s special gifts that need to be nurtured, the educational needs of a child, proximity to options, and the level of commitment you are able to make at differing stages of your life are all considerations.
+Each and every mom is faces a challenging list of pros and cons.
 Let’s do something for each other as women and take this issue off the list of topics we fight over.

 Are you teaching your child?